jbdk/fresher/README.md

 3. When a file is changed, `go build` is run and the built binary is then run.
 This is repeated upon each file change.

-# Rewrite of fresh:
+# Rewrite of `fresh`:
-`fresher` is a rewrite of `github.com/gravityblast/fresh` (previously known as `github.com/pilu/fresh`) to add better configuration, improved code base, and improved performance.
-You can use fresher in the same manner as `fresh`.
+`fresher` is a rewrite of `github.com/gravityblast/fresh` (previously known as `github.com/pilu/fresh`) to improve the configuration options, improve, modernize, and document the code base, and improve performance.
+You can use `fresher` in the same manner as `fresh`.

 #### Configuration:
-- `fresh`'s configuration file was custom. `fresher` uses a YAML file. `fresher`'s configuration file is much easier to understand, use, and modify.
+- `fresh`'s configuration file used a custom format. `fresher` uses YAML. `fresher`'s configuration file is much easier to understand, use, and modify.
-- `fresh` did not allow for using build tags. `fresher` allows for this via the GoTags config file field or the `-tags` flag being passed through.
+- `fresh` did not allow for using build tags. `fresher` allows for build tags via the GoTags configuration file field or the `-tags` flag being passed through.
 - `fresh`'s configuration *will not* work with `fresher`.
-The config files are somewhat similar and can be translated.
+The configuration files are, however, somewhat similar and can be translated.

 #### Improved Code:
 - `fresher` modernizes the codebase using the latest third-party libraries, latest Go features and standard library, and implements Go modules.
-- Code documentation is immensely better; `fresh` had near-zero code documentation`.
+- Code documentation is immensely better; `fresh` had near-zero code documentation.
 This should help with future development and maintance.

 #### Improved Performance:
 - `fresher` is a bit faster due to reduced build delays and faster rebuilds when a file change occurs during an ongoing build (the ongoing build is killed in `fresher`; `fresh` waited for the build to complete before rebuilding).